Wellness Center

 • Programming at a least restrictive environment has been attempted and has been unsuccessful.

-• Behavior has been stabilized as a result of treatment in a more restrictive level of care (I.e. hospitalization; residential; partial hospital placement), but current level of stability continues to require qualitative level of programming to maintain progress.
+• Behavior has been stabilized as a result of treatment in a more restrictive level of care (I.e. hospitalization; residential; partial hospital placement), but current level of stability continues to require a qualitative level of programming to maintain progress.

 • Student not currently meeting basic expectations of school relative to social emotional, behavioral, and academic functioning.
 The less restrictive placement options within the school system do not meet student needs at the current time.